Phase transitions in a spinless, extended Falicov-Kimball model on the triangular lattice: Results and discussion

-In Fig.$2$ we have shown the above mentioned quantities for correlated hopping $t^{\prime}$=-0.5 and $U=1$.
-The ground state configuration is again regular.
+The ground state $f-$electrons configuration for $t^{\prime} > 0.35$ and $U=1$, is segregated phase.
+The above mentioned quantities ($C_v$, $\chi$ and $\omega_{i}(T)$) are calculated for correlated hopping $t^{\prime}$=1.0 and $U=1$ (see Fig.$2$).
 Two peak structure is observed in $C_v$ and $\chi$.
-We observe that the critical temperature $T_c$, decreases with increasing $t^{\prime}$.
-Behavior of both quantities $C_v$ and $\chi$ suggest the second order phase transition (from low temperature ordered phase to high temperature homogeneous phase).
+Temperature dependence of $\omega_{i}(T)$ suggests second order phase transition from segregated phase to homogeneous phase.
+In this region the critical temperature $T_c$, where phase transition occurs, increases with increasing the correlated hopping $t^{\prime}$.